How can you treat plantar warts on feet naturally or homeopathically?

 To keep warts from spreading before or during treatment, avoid direct contact with your (and others') warts and don't pick at the warts.
 Never cut a wart yourself, as there is a danger of bleeding, scarring, and infection.
 To relieve discomfort from the warts, some people have tried wearing a foam pad or donut in their shoe.
 Remedies with skin-softening agents in them may also help relieve discomfort.

-If your plantar warts continue to plague you despite these efforts, a visit to your health care provider and/or dermatologist may be warranted.
-Tell your provider if and which methods of treatment you have already tried, and discuss with her/him other types of medical treatments including drug therapy, cryosurgery ("freezing" the wart), electrosurgery, laser treatment, or cutting out the wart.
+If your plantar warts continue to plague you despite these efforts, a visit to your health care provider or dermatologist may be warranted.
+Tell your provider if and which methods of treatment you have already tried, and discuss with them other types of medical treatments including drug therapy, cryosurgery ("freezing" the wart), electrosurgery, laser treatment, or cutting out the wart.

 The good news about plantar warts is that they often disappear within two years on their own, called "spontaneous remission."
 The bad news is that warts, whether treated or not, can persist and recur at any time.
 To prevent getting plantar warts in the first place, try to keep your feet clean and dry by changing your shoes and socks frequently, and wear sandals or flip flops when walking in public showers, locker rooms, and pool areas.